pyrogram/pyrogram/docs/source/topics/storage-engines.rst

     with Client(":memory:") as app:
         print(app.export_session_string())

-...and save the resulting string somewhere.
+...and save the resulting (quite long) string somewhere.
 You can use this string as session name the next time you want to login using the same session; the storage used will still be completely in-memory:

 .. code-block:: python